Poojasrisunkara/Weather-Watch/README.md

 # WeatherWatch
 Welcome to WeatherWatch!
-This project was created as part of my internship at Prodigy Infotech.
+This project was created as part of our Software Engineering Task-2.
 The weather website provides real-time weather information and dynamically changes its background based on the current weather conditions.
+This is based on the infamous water-fall Model.

 ## Table of Contents